ayaz892/Odoo-Customization/README.md

-This repo contain cusomization code of odoo ERP Module
+This repo contain cusomization code of ODOO ERP
 ____________________
 Useful LInks: